By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 The find command allows the user to get a filtered list of internship applications.
 The following sequence diagram will illustrate the process of invocation for the command:

-commandThe following subsections will go through the general implementations of the find command, as well as the 2 versions of the command, find any match, and find match by fields.
+find c/google r/software commandThe following subsections will go through the general implementations of the find command, as well as the 2 versions of the command, find any match, and find match by fields.

 4.5.1.
 Implementation